TracerBench/tracerbench/packages/cli/README.md

       [default: vertical] Expected to be either "vertical" or "horizontal".
 Dictates orientation of device screen.

   --experimentURL=experimentURL
-      (required) Experiment URL to visit for compare command
+      Experiment URL to visit for compare command

   --fidelity=fidelity
       (required) [default: low] Directly correlates to the number of samples per trace.
 High is the longest trace time.